Perth Festival

 Perth Festival, named Perth International Arts Festival (PIAF) between 2000 and 2017, and sometimes referred to as the Festival of Perth, is Australia's longest-running cultural festival, held annually in Western Australia.
 The program features contemporary and classical music, dance, theatre, performance, literature and ideas, visual arts, large-scale public works.
-The main events of the festival take place every year from February to March and the film program now known as Lotterywest Films runs from November to April, as part of the Perth Festival.
+The main events of the festival take place every year, from February to March and the film program now known as Lotterywest Films runs from November to April, as part of the Perth Festival.

 Perth Festival takes place and various indoor and outdoor venues across Perth.
 The festival is run by UWA in partnership with the state government and the Perth City Council.
 From 2004, the Festival carried Lotterywest branding, and Lotterywest was acknowledged as the Festival's "principal partner".

-The artistic director for 2020 to 2023 is Iain Grandage.
+The artistic director for 2025 to 2028 is Anna Reece.

 History

 The festival was created in 1953 by the University of Western Australia, making it the oldest international arts festival in Australia, and the oldest annual international multi-arts festival in the southern hemisphere.

 The founder of the festival was a then UWA professor, Fred Alexander, Director of Adult Education, who was inspired by attending the Edinburgh Festival in 1951.
 Alexander's aim was "to offer the best cultural events that are available from British, European, American, Asian and Australian sources".
 The first festival, held in 1953, showcased theatre, ballet and film, drawing an audience of 42,000 people despite little publicity.
 It was held over the summer school holidays in January, for Summer School students, arranged by John Birman as a more formal extension of his previous summer school programmes.
+The drama students would create outdoor productions starting in 1953 and continuing to 1969 directed by Jeana Bradley.

-In 1964, the Shakespeare's 400th anniversary, the New Fortune Theatre opened in the Arts Building, then the only replica of the 1599 London Fortune Playhouse.
+In 1964, the Shakespeare's 400th anniversary, the New Fortune Theatre opened in the Arts Building with a production of Hamlet directed by Jeanna Bradley.
+The theatre was (then) the only replica of the 1599 London Fortune Playhouse.
 Another notable anniversary for the festival were its 21st anniversary coinciding with the opening of the Perth Concert Hall, and in 1979 festival it celebrated the 150th anniversary of the founding of the colony in 1829.
 In 1987 the festival opened at the same time as the final races of the America's Cup yacht race.

 The festival expanded off-campus citywide in the 1960s, and by 1980 had hugely increased its audience, with an increase of 300 percent in paid attendances between 1976 and 1980.
 Some sources refer to it as the Festival of Perth in the 1980s.
-The festival broadened its appeal, in 1999 the newly-appointed artistic director, Séan Doran, announced a change of name to the Perth International Arts Festival, leading up to its 50th anniversary in 2003.
+The festival broadened its appeal, in 1999 the newly appointed artistic director, Séan Doran, announced a change of name to the Perth International Arts Festival, leading up to its 50th anniversary in 2003.